CrispStrobe/bluesky-starterpacks-index/README.md

 A collection of tools for collecting, processing, and searching Bluesky starter packs.
 These tools help you collect, process, and search through Bluesky's starter packs and their user data.

+They also build a MongoDB index that can easily be searched.
+For a prototype of an index frontend of BlueSky Starterpacks see the demo currently running [on vercel](https://starter-pack-explorer-o13o.vercel.app/), [github repo](https://github.com/CrispStrobe/starter-pack-explorer/).

 ## Prerequisites

 - Node.js (v16 or higher): [Download Node.js](https://nodejs.org/)